-Recirculating vermifilters use very small pumps to recirculate the wastewater through the vermifilter continuously.
+Recirculating vermifilters are secondary treatment vermifilters that use very small pumps to recirculate the wastewater through the vermifilter continuously.
 They are very energy efficient, low maintenance and low cost.

 Hydraulic retention time is not important, so media tends to be coarse and porosity high.
 The wastewater might pass through the vermifilter multiple times before being discharged, so treatment levels can be very high, controlled by the volume of water recirculating and the number of stages.